PedroMTQ/helical_pdqueiros/README.md

       - Workflow duration

+## Workflow template

-I'm using this example from Helical as [template](./helical/examples/run_models/run_geneformer.py) for the workflow in this repo.
+I'm using this example from Helical-AI as [template](./helical/examples/run_models/run_geneformer.py) for the general workflow of this repo.

 # Setup

+### Base requirements

 You need to have these installed on your machine:
 - Install [Docker](https://docs.docker.com/engine/install/)
 - Install [cuda](https://docs.nvidia.com/cuda/wsl-user-guide/index.html#cuda-support-for-wsl-2)

+### GPU setup

+I assume you have a system with a GPU, if not I would avoid running the fine-tuning step describe below.

 If you are using WSL via a Windows sytem with a GPU install [Docker desktop](https://docs.docker.com/desktop/features/gpu/) for a straightforward way to enable GPU support on your docker engine.
 Eiher way, you can test if yuor GPU(s) are available by running this: